TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-with-hooks.md

 Function components [give you this behavior by default](https://overreacted.io/how-are-function-components-different-from-classes/).
 A function component is simply a function that implements rendering.
 It has no direct access to the component instance object.
 It naturally behaves as a pure function.

 Event handlers are implemented as nested functions within the render function.
-React state and the method for updating the state are only available inside the rendering function.
+React state and the method for updating the state are only available inside the rendering function via the useState hook.
 The event handler can access variables in the outer scope of the rendering function via the JavaScript closure feature.

 ```
 function Scroller({ viewportHeight, settings }) {